scepterb/RPi-Pico-Example/README.md

 Details of the Pi Pico support in wolfSSL can be found in the `wolfcrypt/src/port/pi_pico/README.md`.

-This demonstration compiles several different utilities, including the wolfCrypt benchmark and test suite.
+Hi.

 ### Prerequisites

-You of course need a Pi Pico based board.
-Any RP2040 / RP2350 based board should work, as long as it has a USB port to upload firmware to.
+You of course need the Pico 2W (RP2350) board we received from Guillermo.

 You need to have the [Raspberry Pi Pico SDK GitHub repository](https://github.com/raspberrypi/pico-sdk) somewhere on your system.
 You also need the ARM compiler and CMake installed,